We use external peer assessors to assess applications for all our project funding programmes.

-The role of peer assessors is set out in full in the Peer Assessor Terms and Conditions.
+The role of external peer assessor is explained in the Peer Assessor Terms and Conditions on our website.

-We ask assessors to declare any real, potential or perceived conflicts of interest so we can manage these conflicts to ensure a robust and fair process.
+We ask external peer assessors to declare any real, potential or perceived conflicts of interest so we can manage these conflicts to ensure a robust and fair process.
 Assessors who have a financial interest (either direct or indirect) in a funding round are not used as assessors for that round.

-Our legislation requires that applications submitted to our Māori and Pacific funds must be assessed by Māori and Pacific assessors, respectively.
+Applications submitted to our Ngā toi Māori and Pacific arts funding pools must be assessed by Māori and Pacific assessors, respectively.